X-n3t/Lepus/README.md

 ## Lepus
 **Sub-domain finder**

 **Lepus** is a utility for identifying and collecting subdomains for a given domain.
 Subdomain discovery is a crucial part during the reconnaissance phase.
-It uses four (4) modes:
+It uses three (3) modes:

 * Services (Collecting subdomains from the below services)
 * Dictionary mode for identifying domains (optional)
-* ~~Permutations on discovered subdomains (optional)~~ [Currently Broken]
 * Reverse DNS lookups on identified public IPs (optional)

 ### Wildcard Identification